 No other era would have felt the liberty to give us the unbalanced "Taxi Drivers" of our society.
 In previous years, it was doubtful that Hollywood would ever survive such taboo topics as hillbilly rape or over-the-top torture.
 Yet, in 1972's "Deliverance," and 1976''s "Marathon Man," these elements terrified viewers psychologically.
 To this day the scenes are timeless.
 After witnessing movies of this caliber, many of us were afraid to go camping, take a canoe trip, go to the dentist, or even swim in the ocean.
 A film has to be commanding to be able to embed such fears in the human psyche.
 Shock value was a minute factor in storylines, for the 70's were responsible for some of the cinema's finest and most grand moments.
 The era produced unforgettable motion pictures that truly moved audiences.

 Actors and actresses were perfecting their craft.
 A role turned into a performance, and quite often, an unforgettable one.
 The "Super actor" was born, the one that turned a script inside out, and showed us what it was really like to be the character.
 Relative new-comer Robert De Niro taught us all a lesson about acting: don't memorize your lines, be your lines.
 Sally Field took us far beyond the scope of anything she'd done on TV.
-It was an artistic gymnasium and actors were working out hard.
 Though Jon Voight was never nominated for an Academy Award for his role in "Deliverance," he earned it just the same.

 "Hi, hi, hi, there!"

 was the greeting from our hero and "droog" known to us all as "Lil' Alex."
 "A Clockwork Orange," was timeless.
 It's incredibly simple storyline of "who's worse, the criminal, or the system?" played out beautifully for 2 plus hours of wild entertainment.
 For me, the genius of Stanley Kubrick was never more enduring than in this amazing and bizarre film.
 This was 70's cinematic leeway at its best.
-Rape and ultraviolence were dominating themes, and the most of us soaked it up like sun rays.
+Ultraviolence was the dominating theme, and the most of us soaked it up like sun rays.

 Sex in the Cinema also became a staple for Playboy magazine with a special section titled the same--Sex in the Cinema--that featured clips of nudity and sex scenes in mainstream Hollywood hits.
 Though a strong motivator for many current storylines, sex and nudity became almost a too-expected feature for movies during the the 70's reign.